Startups

 return RefundResult(approved=True, refund_id=refund_id, notes="Auto-approved under policy")

-The organizational pattern that scales is a hub-and-spoke model.
-A central Agent Ops function maintains shared tooling—logging, evaluation harnesses, policy libraries, prompt/version management, model routing, and cost dashboards.
-Each business function (Support, Sales Ops, Finance, Engineering) owns its workflow-specific rubrics and KPIs.
-This avoids the two extremes: (1) total decentralization, where every team reinvents guardrails; and (2) a centralized “AI team” that becomes a bottleneck and ships generic agents nobody uses.
+The shape that scales is hub-and-spoke.
+A central Agent Ops owner maintains shared building blocks: logging, evaluation harnesses, policy libraries, model routing, versioning, and cost dashboards.
+Each function—Support, Sales Ops, Finance, Engineering—owns its rubric and KPIs.
+This avoids both failure modes: every team reinventing safety rails, or one central “AI team” shipping generic automation nobody trusts.

-cybersecurity and governance concept representing audit logs and controlled automation
+governance and security imagery representing audit logs and controlled automation

 James Okonkwo